-The Foundations continue to maintain the Schools, Study Centres and Archives; they publish books and periodicals, produce MP3 recordings and DVDs - now freely available on YouTube - have websites, arrange for the translation of all of this material into numerous languages, and organize various presentations and gatherings.
+The Foundations continue to maintain the Schools, Study Centres and Archives; they publish books and periodicals, produce MP3 recordings and DVDs - now freely available on YouTube - have websites, offer various social media platforms to attract newer audiences, arrange for the translation of all of this material into numerous languages, and organize various presentations and gatherings.
 The Committees help the Foundations with their work, assisting with translations and distribution of the many publications in various media.